vishal-verma-96/Pre-Owned-Car-Price-prediction-using-Streamlit-App/README.md

 * **Streamlit Deployment:** Develop a user-friendly web application using Streamlit for real-time car price predictions based on user-provided parameters.

 # Dataset Preview:
-A preview of the top five rows of the original dataset.
+A preview of the top five rows of the original or raw dataset.

 | | name | year | selling_price | kms_driven | fuel | seller_type | transmission | owner |
 |-| ---------------------------- | ---- | ------------- | ---------- | ---- | ----------- | ------------ | ----- |